Hong Kong Trusts: Advantages of Hong Kong for Private Trusts

 Independent and Robust Legal System

-Hong Kong has a separate legal system from mainland PRC.
+Hong Kong has a separate legal system from the mainland of the People’s Republic of China (“PRC”).
 As a common law based system, it is a system that is familiar to trust practitioners and lawyers around the world.
 Save in respect of constitutional matters, Hong Kong operates under its own legislation.
 Though there have been criticisms that the National Security Law enacted in 2020 have undermined the independent of Hong Kong's legal system, there is no evidence in private law matters that Hong Kong has lost its independence.

 Statutory Improvements to Common Law Trusts